ibm-cloud-docs/watsonx-code-assistant/rag-index-studio.md

 ## Planning your index
 {: #planning_index}

 Effective indexing is essential for optimizing the performance of {{site.data.keyword.wca_short}} when you use the RAG feature.
-Ensure that you consider the following factors when you index the repository or documents:
+Consider the following factors when you index the repository or documents:

 - Ensure that the storage space in the disk is double the size of the content that is being indexed.

-- Index code repositories when you reuse existing code to generate new code, locating implementations of specific functions, answering how how-to questions related to the codebase.
+- Index code repositories when you reuse existing code to generate new code, locating implementations of specific functions, answering how-to questions related to the codebase.
 You can include main code projects and their dependencies such as API implementation.

 - Index documentation repositories such as product or project documentation, technical guides, and design documents if you need {{site.data.keyword.wca_short}} to respond to queries based on these documents.